Growing green spaces for healthy communities

 Richard V. Piacentini, Phipps’ executive director, is responsible for the first LEED® visitor center in a public garden, the energy-efficient Tropical Forest Conservatory, the first LEED greenhouse, and the Center for Sustainable Landscapes, designed to meet the Living Building Challenge.
 He is the recipient of a Living Building Challenge Hero Award, and USGBC, ASID and Green Building Alliance Leadership Awards.

 Jason Wirick, LEED AP is Phipps’ director of facilities and sustainability, working to advance sustainable design, and initiate safe, healthy and green operating practices.
 He holds a B.S. from Virginia Tech University and a M.B.A., with a focus on corporate sustainability and social responsibility, from Duquesne University.
 Jason has supervised hundreds of contractors on award-winning projects.
-In 2015, Jason received Healthcare Garden Design certification from the Joseph Regenstein, Jr. School of the Chicago Botanic Garden.
+In 2015, Jason received Healthcare Garden Design from the Joseph Regenstein, Jr. School of the Chicago Botanic Garden.

 Mark D’Amico, Studio Phipps' manager, joined the team after working as a landscape architect for Astorino CannonDesign, creating and executing land development projects for various companies such as Department of Energy NETL and Children’s Hospital, Pittsburgh.
 Before that, he worked as a landscape architect for Joseph L. Pellis & Associates Architects, where he singlehandedly planned, designed and managed land development projects for companies ranging from healthcare to recreation to corporate-commercial.
 D’Amico served in the Navy and was in the Navy Reserves, working as an Engineering Aid in Seabrees, overseeing construction drawings and surveying construction sites.
 He has a bachelor’s degree in Landscape Architecture.